Duralutin Side Effects

 Applies to hydroxyprogesterone: intramuscular oil, intramuscular solution

-In addition to its needed effects, some unwanted effects may be caused by hydroxyprogesterone (the active ingredient contained in Duralutin).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, hydroxyprogesterone (the active ingredient contained in Duralutin) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 - Pain, itching, or swelling at the injection site